 Large-scale 3D printing and digital design could forever alter the shape of the built environment around us.
-Amsterdam’s robot printed steel bridge, which will be installed in the city’s Red Light District in autumn 2019, is a 12-metre long digital design masterpiece with curved, raw steel balustrades that belie its high-tech origins.
+Amsterdam’s robot printed steel bridge, set to be installed in the city’s Red Light District, is a 12-metre long digital design masterpiece with curved, raw steel balustrades that belie its high-tech origins.

 The award-winning design, developed by Dutch technology start-up MX3D together with designers Joris Laarman Lab and a host of collaborators, offers a glimpse into how computational design together with state-of-the-art robotic welding technology could shape our cities in the future.

 Now fully 3D printed in stainless steel, the bridge is the culmination of a long-running dream that welds traditional steelwork and advanced digital modelling into an inspired, structurally sound piece of public urban infrastructure.
 Computational design and 3D printing come together to streamline both the design and production process, allowing designers to explore greater form freedom and shrink delivery timelines.

 With Arup involved as lead structural engineer, MX3D created intelligent software that transforms welding machines into 3-D printing robots to produce a fully functional steel bridge.
 Advanced parametric design modelling – a tool for designers exploring new shapes using code - enabled Arup engineers to significantly fast-track the initial design process.
 The software can produce several iterations in quick succession until arriving at an optimal shape that offers the best solution against a set of benchmarks.

 Departing from a monolithic, U-shape bridge design, the design team ran extensive iterations to progress swiftly through several stages of design until delivering the final, more organic, S-shaped bridge - marrying structural integrity and functionality without compromising on aesthetic relevance.

 Designing by experimenting: digitally-driven design process tests new boundaries